£320.00

 Principles of immunology, including evaluating the methodology, evidence and data relating to use of vaccines and monoclonal antibodies, ethical issues arising, the role of the scientific community in validating new knowledge and how society uses scientific knowledge to inform decision making on vaccines etc.

-The learners will gain an understanding and be able to discuss:
+2 The Variety of Living Organisms The learners will gain an understanding and be able to discuss:

 Investigating variation between members of a species, the need for random sampling, the concept of normal distribution about a mean.